gonzalobellino/ephemeralwallet/README.md

  - Low battery detection

 ## Pending issues
- - Reviewing ECDSA, FireFly and Entrophy libraries used in this project.
+ - Auditing FireFly and Entrophy libraries used in this project.

 ---